readren/json-facile/README.md

 # json-facile
 _json-facile_ is a lightweight, boilerplateless and efficient [JSON] implementation in Scala.

-* Converts between scala algebraic data types and String JSON documents directly, without any intermediate representation.
+* Converts between scala algebraic data types and JSON documents directly, without any intermediate representation.

 * No external dependencies.